 Ph.D.
 (Religion): Temple University

 B.S.
 (Music Education): West Chester University

 "My approach to teaching is constantly being fine-tuned in the academic setting as well as in pastoral ministry, the mission field, and life.
-I find it fascinating how the Bible is used to defend actions.
+I find it fascinating how the Bible is often used by many to defend actions.
 I've had a husband defend his right to abuse his wife because Genesis 3:16 instructs husbands to 'rule over' their wives.
 I've had parents ask me how far they should go in disciplining their children because Proverbs 13:24 warns: 'Spare the rod, spoil the child.'
-I love teaching and preaching from the hard texts of the Bible as I challenge my students to do the research; look at the historical, literary and theological contexts of the Bible; and trust the guidance of the Holy Spirit."
+I love teaching and preaching from the hard texts of the Bible as I challenge my students to do the research; look at the historical, literary and theological contexts of the Bible as well as the context they have been asked to minister to; and trust the guidance of the Holy Spirit."